kevinashworth/gym/README.md

 ### Recently built

+Sign up

+Remove insets that are not needed.
+Kept insets for headers and toasts, removed insets for the rest.

 For a user that doesn't give location permissions, we should probably show a message and not use a dummy location.
 I mean, is the app even useful without location permissions?

 - Add campaign functionality to Location screen ("Earn Rewards...")